rolandjosephb/MealPlanner-Group1/README.md

 setup the .venv and
-pip install fastapi,
-openai,
-uvicorn,
-langchain,
-asyncio,
-asyncpg

-pip install google-generativeai
-pip install python-dotenv
+install the following(e.g) pip install fastapi: fastapi, openai, uvicorn, langchain, asyncio, asyncpg google-generativeai python-dotenv

 For the .env file
 make a file name .env where the app.py